CSbyGB/pentips/mobile-app/android.md

 ## Modify an Application

-- For CTF and other purposes (like cert pinning bypass) we might need to modify the code of the application.
+- For pentest, CTF and other purposes (like cert pinning bypass) we might need to modify the code of the application.
 - However the only way to do so when we only have the apk provided is to decompile the code with apktool (or any other) modify the smali code to fit our purpose, recompile it and sign it.

 ### Decompile with apktool